The first of our 3 Ps is Pot.

 He was greatly assisted in this by Henry J. Anslinger, a career civil servant in the recently-formed Bureau of Narcotics, who was also a white supremacist racist.
 Like Hearst, Anslinger despised blacks, Mexicans, Asians and Filipinos.
 He also hated Jazz and Blues music, which, here revealing his profound misogyny, he thought caused white women to become ‘immoral’.
 Since marijuana was popular amongst Jazz and Blues musicians, Anslinger was presented with another easy target, which Hearst lost no time in demonising.

-The sick mentality at the heart of the American right was revealed in the attitudes of these two evil men: racism, white supremacy, misogyny and the appropriation of women’s bodies
+The sick mentality at the heart of the USA was revealed in the attitudes of these two evil men.

 Using its usual combination of threats and bullying, the US, again motivated by Hearst’s media empire, ‘persuaded’ its trading partners to do the same.
 So the fact is, ladies and gentlemen, that smoking pot is illegal because it suited the business ends of a Nazi-sympathising media tycoon with no respect for truth, and the career of a bureaucrat.
 That is why countless billions have been wasted and innumerable lives lost and ruined in the entirely specious ‘War on Drugs’.
 There is no other reason.